gnawr/cs224w-notes/preliminaries/measuring-networks-random-graphs.md

 ![binom-dist](../assets/img/binom_dist_graph.png?style=centerme)

 One property of binomial distributions is that by the law of numbers, as the network size increases, the distribution becomes increasingly narrow.
-Thus, we are increasingly confidence that the degree of a ndoe is in the vicinity of $$k$$.
+Thus, we are increasingly confidence that the degree of a node is in the vicinity of $$k$$.
 If the graph has an infinite number of nodes, all nodes will have the same degree.

 ### The Clustering Coefficient of $$G_{np}$$
 Recall that the clustering coefficient is computed as $$C_i = 2 \frac{e_i} {k_i (k_i -1)}$$ where $$e_i$$ is the number of edges between $$i$$'s neighbors.
 Edges in $$G_{np}$$ appear IID with probability $$p$$, so the expected $$e_i$$ for $$G_{np}$$ is